YasmineBB/curated/README.md

 #### Products Page

-The products page displays all the pieces that are available to purchase.
+The Products' page displays all the pieces that are available to purchase.
 They are listed with the following:

-- Product image
+- Product Image
 - Name
 - Category tag (e.g. ceramics or paintings)
-- Artists name
+- Artists Name
 - Price
-- Product description
+- Product Description

 #### Product Detail Page